justinkelly/primo-synonyms/ReadMe.md

 If you enter 'y' to this question, you'll be asked for the file name

     What is the name of your course codes file ie. course_codes.txt?

+Then you'll be prompted for a output file name

+    Please enter a file name for the new synonyms file, default is userSynonyms

 This will now convert the contents of the $course_codes_file into Primo synonyms file formatting and reformat the codes to hwo students search for them ie. HAH101 becomes HAH 101

-Copy the newly producted $version/userSysnonyms to the Primo misspelling directory at ng/jaguar/home/profile/analysis/sysnonyms/
+Copy the newly producted $version/$output_file_name to the Primo misspelling directory at ng/jaguar/home/profile/analysis/sysnonyms/userSynonyms

 ### Course codes